ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 If the user is inactive for X minutes (X is configurable), the system logs out the user automatically.
 In such case, the system will not save any user’s data.
 ## 2. Account Management [**[↑]**](#table-of-content)
 ### 2.1 Edit Personal Details
-Using the system, user will  manage his/her profile.
+Using the portal, user will  manage his/her profile.
 Generally, the system users are Central Admin, Central Approver, Zonal Admin, Zonal Approver, Registration Center Head, Registration Supervisor, and Registration Officer.
 Procedure to manage the profile follows:
 1. User will provide the valid credential in the relevant portal to login.
 2. The system validates the credentials and allows user to login after successful validation.